yhatt/jsx-slack/docs/block-elements.md

 - `name` / `actionId` (optional): An identifier for the action.
 - `placeholder` (optional): A plain text to be shown at first.
-- `initialOption` (optional): An initial option exactly matched to provided options from external source.
+- `initialOption` / `value` (optional): An initial option exactly matched to provided options from external source.
 It allows raw JSON object or `<Option>`.
 It can pass multiple options by array when `multiple` is enabled.
 - `minQueryLength` (optional): A length of typed characters to begin JSON request.
 - `confirm` (optional): [Confirmation dialog object] or [`<Confirm>` element](#confirm) to show confirmation dialog.(#confirm) to show confirmation dialog.